vstinner/cpython_core_tutorial/core_developer.rst

 * Newcomer
 * Contributor: as soon as you post a comment, send an email, ask a question, you become an active contributor!
-* Permission for bug triage: once peers estimated that your behaviour is correct and that you are active, you may be proposed to be promoted to "bug triage"
+* :ref:`Permission for bug triage <triage>`: once peers estimated that your behaviour is correct and that you are active, you may be proposed to be promoted to "bug triage"
-* Followed by a mentor: spotted active contributors can be asked to get a mentor to speedup their learning
+* :ref:`Followed by a mentor <menthor>`: spotted active contributors can be asked to get a mentor to speedup their learning
-* Core developer, allowed to merge a pull request: once other core developers consider that a contributor is ready to be promoted, a core dev opens a vote on python-committers
+* :ref:`Core developer <core-dev>`, allowed to merge a pull request: once other core developers consider that a contributor is ready to be promoted, a core dev opens a vote on python-committers